rothsa/otherpeoplesmodules/README.md

 ## Part Three
  * Features and benefits of the Forge
  * What makes a good module on the Forge
- * How to make contributions back to the Forge
  * Outline review and followup

 ## Time Limit: 45 minutes